DJDanl/cpp-docs.pt-br/docs/mfc/reference/message-map-macros-mfc.md

 ### <a name="requirements"></a>Requisitos

-**Cabeçalho:** afxmsg_.h
+**Cabeçalho:** afxmsg_. h

 ## <a name="on_registered_thread_message"></a><a name="on_registered_thread_message"></a>ON_REGISTERED_THREAD_MESSAGE

-Indica qual função lidará com a mensagem registrada pela função Windows RegisterWindowMessage.
+Indica qual função tratará a mensagem registrada pela função RegisterWindowMessage do Windows.

 ### <a name="syntax"></a>Sintaxe